Ahavaz/myreads/README.md

 To get the application up and running right away:

-* install all project dependencies with `npm install` or only production dependencies with `npm install --only=production`
+* install project production dependencies with `npm i --production`
 * start the development server with `npm start`

 ## Backend Server

-The file `BooksAPI.js` has been replaced by [`Queries.graphql.js`](src/utils/Queries.graphql.js) which contains the GraphQL queries that interact with the REST API endpoints.
+The file [`Queries.graphql.js`](src/utils/Queries.graphql.js) contains the GraphQL queries that interact with the REST API endpoints.

 ## Search Terms